Hellf0rg0d/MySql_Editor/README.md

 ## THE [TABLE EDITOR](#1the-table-editor) Displays the tables returned by executing the commands in the [cui](#4cui).
 >[!NOTE]
 >It Displays All kind of tables.
-## On the `TABLE EDITOR` we can edit the table cell by  ` double clicking a particular cell ` which will intern `updates/inserts` data of the table in the connected database.
+## On the `TABLE EDITOR` we can edit the table cell by  ` double clicking a particular cell ` which will execute ` updates/inserts ` statements on the data of the table in the connected database.
+## The Edited Data Of The Cell Can Be Saved by Pressing ` enter ` Key Or ` tab ` Key.
 ![man](https://github.com/Hellf0rg0d/MySql_Editor/assets/93775719/137d43f1-438b-4ebf-839c-783eb3fcd327)
 >[!IMPORTANT]
 >THE TABLES LIKE `INFORMATION SCHEMAS` , `METADATA` ** WILL NOT BE UPDATED/INSERTED ** BUT CAN BE EDITED FOR THE USER-END